Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 - Choose or randomly draw a map from among the sets.
 Some maps come with special rules or scoring conditions.
 - Note the team size for the map, given at the top of the description.
-- Randomly heroes evenly from among the Sets.
+- Randomly draw heroes from evenly the Sets.
 You need 3 times the team size.
 - Choose a first player.
 They divide the heroes into two pools.
 - The second player chooses who gets which hero pool.
 - Starting with the first player, alternate *deploying* heroes until each player has